Top results

 Dyslexia is the most common learning difference, with up to 20% of the population affected by it.
 It is genetic and runs in families, and has common characteristics that can be identified as early as pre-school.

-Dyslexic brains are wired slightly differently, which means that dyslexic people have a unique way of processing information.
 As Kate Griggs, founder and CEO of charity Made By Dyslexia explains, dyslexic people are often naturally curious and highly creative, with an ability to unconventionally connect the dots and think laterally.

 “Dyslexic people are often naturally curious and highly creative”

-This difference results in a pattern of challenges but extraordinary strengths too in areas like creativity, problem solving, empathy and communication.
+This difference results in a pattern of challenges but extraordinary strengths too in areas like creativity, problem-solving, empathy and communication.

 Children with dyslexia may struggle with other things such as concentration and following instructions, remembering facts and figures, and elements of literacy, such as reading, spelling, punctuation and grammar.